 I welcome applications for PhDs in the following areas:

 1) the theory and practice of the contemporary feminist movement (particularly theoretical debates around democracy, intersectionality, solidarity, co-optation and resistance; and particularly the empirical contexts of the UK, transnational networks, and institutions of global governance); and

 2) the gender politics and role of feminism in other social movements (particularly peace, anti-nuclear and anti-austerity activism, and the independence movement in Scotland)

 My main research interests hinge on:

-- feminist theory and practice, particularly theoretical debates around democracy, intersectionality, essentialism, embodiment, co-optation and resistance; and particularly the empirical contexts of the UK, transnational activism and institutions of global governance.
+- feminist theory and practice, particularly theoretical debates around democracy, intersectionality, solidarity, co-optation and resistance; and particularly the empirical contexts of the UK, transnational activism and institutions of global governance.